 Since the aerobic system is much more efficient in terms of generating ATP, weight training first is great because it allows you to get to the fat burning portion of the workout faster than if you had gone swimming first.

-Focusing the majority of your energy on making improvements in the weight room, will result in better strength gains.
-Then after all the glycogen is depleted, swimming will result in a much higher percentage of fat being burned.
+Focusing the majority of your energy on making improvements in the weight room will result in better strength gains.
+After all the glycogen is depleted in the gym, swimming will result in a much higher percentage of fat burn.

 The downside to this technique is that it can be difficult to work hard at resistance training, and then push yourself through a swimming session immediately after.
 Not to mention you might struggle to lift your arms out of the water and your legs will feel like jelly when you push off the wall.